-Paula Ford graduated from University of California at Davis with a Bilingual Cross-cultural Language and Academic (BCLAD) multiple subject teaching credential, and has been teaching for over twenty years.
-She began my career in bilingual education, and then moved to teaching second language learners.
+Paula Ford graduated from the University of California at Davis with a Bilingual Cross-cultural Language and Academic (BCLAD) multiple subject teaching credential and has been teaching for over twenty years.
+She began her career in bilingual education and then moved to teach second language learners.

 Paula taught kindergarten, first grade, third grade, and has been a resource teacher for grades transitional kindergarten through fifth grade.
 The majority of her career has been teaching low-socioeconomic English language learners.
 Currently, Paula is teaching kindergarten at Manuel De Vargas Elementary School, and she absolutely loves it.